IN-PERSON TRAINING, LONDON

 Ralf Marzen is a clinical psychologist and trauma psychotherapist with over 20 years of experience working with individuals and groups in the UK and internationally.
 He serves as a NARM® faculty member in Europe and the US and has been actively training practitioners in NARM® since 2013.

-Endorsed by the NARM® Institute:
+Endorsed by the NARM® Training Institute: